Parrish Cosmetic & Plastic Surgery Center

 • Liposuction - Most patients can get around independently by the second day, earlier if smaller numbers of areas were treated.
 One can return to work and normal activities in five to seven days.

 • Abdominoplasty - Patients may take between three to four days before getting around independently.
 The recovery is almost identical to a C-section.
-One can return to a desk job at five to seven days, other jobs 10-14 days.
+One can return to a desk job as early as 7 days, other jobs around 14 days.

 When can I resume regular exercise?

 The time a patient resumes regular exercises varies based on the operation performed.
 All patients are encouraged to start a slow, walking routine on the second post-operative day.
 Regular aerobic and more vigorous activities are not allowed during the first 2 weeks in order to decrease the risks of bleeding, swelling, and bruising.
-Weight lifting and contact sports are allowed after one month in most cases.
+Weight lifting and contact sports are allowed after 6 weeks in most cases.

 What are common nonsurgical cosmetic procedures?

-*data from the American Society of Aesthetic Plastic Surgery, 2002 Statistics on Cosmetic Surgery
+• *data from the American Society for Aesthetic Plastic Surgery

 Which procedures do men have performed most often?